Winder-Barrow High School

 Winder-Barrow High School is a high school in Winder, Georgia, United States, serving grades 9–12.
 It has an enrollment of 1,911 students, and is the home of the Winder-Barrow "Bulldoggs."

+It is a part of Barrow County Schools.
+The attendance boundary includes northern Winder, Statham, and Russell, as well as the Barrow County portion of Braselton.